OpenKH/OpenKh/docs/ddd/file/lboard.md

 ### Unknown 1

-Only used in 4 nodes, with the following definitions.
-Appears to turn the secret question mark red.
-If you give it any other value than 00 or 03 for a question mark, it turns the question mark purple.
+Appears related to Secret nodes.
+If 03, turns the question mark red.
+If any value other than 03 or 00, turns the question mark purple

+The following are the 4 nodes in lboard.bin where this byte is nonzero

 ```
 04 17 03 00 00 00 00 01 32 00 02 06 00 00 00 00